bseltz-cohesity/scripts/oracle/README.md

 # Cohesity Oracle Scripts

-Here are useful ORacle-related scripts written in PowerShell and Python!
+Here are useful Oracle-related scripts written in PowerShell and Python!